26 Things You're Doing That Are Hurting Your Mental Health

-Dwelling on past mistakes is another self-defeating exercise that only serves to worsen mental health.
+Dwelling on past mistakes is another self-defeating exercise that only serves a negative mindset.
 And yet, far too many of us torture ourselves by thinking about what we should have done.

-"Rather than blaming ourselves for past mistakes, it's best to remind ourselves that we did the best we could at the time, given who we were, and what we knew then," Englander says.
+"Rather than blaming ourselves for past mistakes, it's best to remind ourselves that we did the best we could at the time, given who we were and what we knew then," says Arlene B. Englander, a psychotherapist and author of Let Go of Emotional Overeating and Love Your Food.
 "Focus on the take-away lesson, noting what [you] can learn from the past experience to do better next time."

 Spending too much time alone

-Most of us enjoy having some alone time every now and then—and flying solo can indeed be beneficial for your physical and mental wellbeing.
+Most of us enjoy some alone time every now and then, and flying solo can indeed be beneficial for both physical and mental well-being.
 But even if you're an introvert, you should be interacting with other individuals on a daily basis to avoid feeling too isolated.

-"Staying inside your house all the time can lead to feelings of depression and loneliness, so I recommend making time to go for a walk or to socialize with friends and family," says Dr. Bryan Bruno, MD, medical director at Mid City TMS, a New York-based transcranial magnetic stimulation clinic focused on curing depression.
+"Staying inside your house all the time can lead to feelings of depression and loneliness, so I recommend making time to go for a walk or to socialize with friends and family," says Bryan Bruno, MD, medical director at Mid City TMS.

 Staying in an unhealthy relationship